Our Disclosure

 The KOHO Essential Mastercard has a $4 monthly fee and will cost you $48 annually.

-If you use this card only for its cashback rewards, a no-fee credit card may offer better rewards.
-Alternatively, you can opt for the free KOHO Easy Card.
+If you use this card only for its cashback rewards, a no-fee credit card or Neo Money may offer better rewards.
+You can also opt for the KOHO Easy Card.

-Secondly, it does not include insurance coverage for purchases which comes standard with most credit cards.
+Secondly, it does not include insurance coverage for purchases, which is standard with most credit cards.

 Lastly, credit building is not a standard feature.
 You will need to subscribe separately to the program for $7 per month.